 When you move yourself, you need to take time to buy supplies, pack, load, drive to new location, unload, and unpack.
 Figure out how long each of these tasks will take and if you have the time and willing are to use it as such.
 Then compare that with how long it’ll take the pros (much shorter because that’s what they do) and see if it’s worth opting for a DIY approach.
 Pros also have supplies readily available and on hand.

 Some of us are blessed with capable friends, family members, or neighbors who are willing to spend their weekend helping us move.
 Sometimes, however, we don’t have anyone who is available or able to help with relocation.
 If you don’t have enough help, you will be left with a large undertaking.
 See if you can get the right kind of help and if not, ask yourself if your move is small enough to take on alone.
 Otherwise, you will need to hire people to help you with at least some parts of the move.

 Driving a Large Vehicle

 If you’re going to do it yourself, you or someone you know will need to drive a large vehicle that can fit your furniture.
 These vehicles are not only large, but heavy and hard to steer.
 Are you comfortable driving and parking a truck after a day of physical exertion?
 If not, do you have someone who is?
-If the answer to these questions is no, you need to hire people who are capable at maneuvering vans or moving trucks.
+If the answer to these questions is no, you need to hire moving companies that pack and move you who are capable at maneuvering vans or moving trucks.